-I/O Queue Command Capsule Supported Size (IOCCSZ): This field defines the I/O command capsule size in 16 byte units.
-The minimum value that may be 1795:1792 Μ specified is 4 corresponding to 64 bytes.
-I/O Queue Response Capsule Supported Size (IORCSZ): This field defines the 1799:1796 Μ I/O response capsule size in 16 byte units.
-The minimum value that may be specified is 1 corresponding to 16 bytes.
-In Capsule Data Offset (ICDOFF): This field defines the offset where data starts within a capsule.
+Byte 0/м 1 Description 1795:1792 м I/O Queue Command Capsule Supported Size (IOCCSZ): This field defines the maximum I/O command capsule size in 16 byte units.
+The minimum value that shall be indicated is 4 corresponding to 64 bytes.
+4700.4700 I/O Queue Response Capsule Supported Size (IORCSZ): This field defines the 1799:1796 М maximum I/O response capsule size in 16 byte units.
+The minimum value that shall be indicated is 1 corresponding to 16 bytes.
+In Capsule Data Offset (ICDOFF): This field defines the offset where data starts 1001 1000 within a capsule.
 This value is applicable to I/O Queues only (the Admin Queue shall use a value of 0h).
 1801:1800 M The value is specified in 16 byte units.
 The offset is from the end of the Submission Queue Entry within the command capsule (starting at 64 bytes in the command capsule).
 The minimum value is 0 and the maximum value is FFFFh.
-Controller Attributes (CTRATTR): This field indicates attributes of the controller.
-Bits 7:1 are reserved.
-1802 Μ Bit 0 if cleared to '0' then the NVM subsystem uses a dynamic controller model.
-Bit 0 if set to '1' then the NVM subsystem uses a static controller model.
-Maximum SGL Data Block Descriptors (MSDBD): This field indicates the 1803 M maximum number of (Keyed) SGL Data Block descriptors that a host is allowed to place in a capsule.
+Fabrics Controller Attributes (FCATT): This field indicates attributes of the controller that are specific to NVMe over Fabrics.
+1802 М Bits 7:1 are reserved.
+Bit 0 if cleared to '0', then the NVM subsystem uses a dynamic controller model.
+Bit 0 if set to '1', then the NVM subsystem uses a static controller model.
+4000 Maximum SGL Data Block Descriptors (MSDBD): This field indicates the 1803 М maximum number of SGL Data Block or Keyed SGL Data Block descriptors that a host is allowed to place in a capsule.
 A value of 0h indicates no limit.
+2047:1804 Reserved NOTES: O/M definition: O = Optional, M = Mandatory.